Error: ArcMap.exe has encountered an error and needs to close. We apologize for the inconvenience

 Download and install the latest Microsoft Data Access Components (MDAC) available.
 Use the MDAC Utility, Component Checker, to determine if this is necessary.
 Refer to the links in the Related Information section below.

-4. Highlight ArcGIS Desktop and click the Change button.
+- Under Uninstall or change a program, highlight the ArcGIS Desktop version and click the Change button.
 Select Repair and follow the prompts.

 - Microsoft Windows Update

 - Microsoft Data Access Components